 At the moment, we’re still in the clean-up phase alongside getting essential services like water, power and sanitation back online and getting some food growing.
 In July, we are hosting a Cob building course to share some knowledge while repairing the cob bathroom.

-Meanwhile I continue to grapple with officialdom in the hopes we can get some kind of help with rebuilding the wee house.
+Meanwhile I continue to grapple with officialdom and mountains of paperwork in the hopes we can get some kind of help with rebuilding the wee house.
+As of June 2018, this is looking more likely, but is still a way off being contracted to a building company and timetabled.

 The image at the top of the page is © Mizé Jacinto.
 It’s from “ONE”, a photoessay on the fires of October 2017 involving women from the burned regions of the Serra do Açor and Pinhal de Leiria.
 The image is of me (right) and 3 friends, Raquel Perdigão Williams (centre), Rita Martins (left) and Laura Williams (back).
 Here we are after the session, L to R – Raquel, Mizé, Laura, Rita and me.
 And not forgetting Leo.